 No longer immersed in the direct management of the installations, MDW has oversight of the garrison-level support provided to the many joint and Army missions based along with MDW as tenants of the installations.

-The Army Band and the Old Guard represent the Army well at outreach events large and small, near and far.
-They combine forces for the Twilight Tattoo performances at Fort McNair and the Spirit of America Shows up and down the East Coast.
-Concerts and recitals by Army Band musicians and exhibitions by Old Guard performing units like the Army Drill Team or the Fife and Drum Corps keep the command in the public eye.
+The Army Band, The US Army Field Band, and the Old Guard represent the Army well at outreach events large and small, near and far.
+The US Army Field Band keeps Americans connected to their Army through national performances, media events, and community relations.
+The Army Band and the Old Guard combine forces for the Twilight Tattoo performances at Fort Myer.
+Concerts and recitals by Army Band and Army Field Band musicians and exhibitions by Old Guard performing units like the Army Drill Team or the Fife and Drum Corps keep the command in the public eye.